 Examples of the features adv3Lite is leaving out include postures, room-parts, real-time processing, the transcript, and most of the complex sense-passing stuff.
 Additional features it adds include Inform-7-like scenes and regions and built-in pathfinding.
 Overall it aims to have a significantly simplified class hierarchy.

-More information on adv3Lite can be found on the adv3Lite wiki on GitHub.
+More information on adv3Lite can be found on this site and on the adv3Lite wiki on GitHub.

 The sheer scope and scale of the TADS 3 library can seem a bit overwhelming at first.
 One way to help make it a bit more manageable is to summarise some of the essential information in Quick Reference charts.
 A collection of three such charts (in PDF format, designed for printing out) may be downloaded from here in a single zip file.
 The three Quick Reference charts included in this zip are a Dynamic Actors Quick Reference (for creating NPCs), a Templates Quick Reference, and an Action Messages Quick Reference to help you find the message properties you need to override to customise responses quickly and easily.